MengYunWang/Protocol-MRS-analysis/LCM/README.md

 ```
-# just this one commandline will solve everything----so called black box
+# just this one command line will do everything -- so called black box
  LCM << CONTROL file
 ```